Last updated on September 20th, 2020

 - I do not have official qualifications or licence as a psychologist or psychotherapist.
 Although I am well informed about many therapeutic methods and I have benefited from several myself, and could discuss them with you, I do not propose to heal past traumas — there are evidence-based approaches for this for which I am not specifically qualified.
 I am very glad when people enjoy several sources of support in parallel.

 - I am not proposing to diagnose or treat your child.
 I would hope to be a useful adjunct to what a good treatment team is doing for you.
-If you don’t have decent treatment locally, please be aware there are certified FBT therapists that offer treatment via Skype.
+If you don't have decent treatment locally, please be aware there are certified FBT therapists who offer treatment via video call.
 I will not tell you what to feed your child, how much she should weigh, whether he should be in hospital or out of school or on bed rest.
-On the other hand, if what you tell me about your child’s treatment worries me, I will share what I know from research and experience, and will offer to help you with your decision-making process.
+On the other hand, if what you tell me about your child's treatment worries me, I will share what I know from research and experience, and will offer to help you with your decision-making process.

 - I am not pretending to have everything in my life worked out.
 I'm on a journey too and I learn more every day.